anvinmariyapb/tink-her-hack-3-temp/README.md

 ### The Solution
 Home Fix is here to make your life easier and your home repairs hassle-free!
 Say goodbye to endless searches for reliable plumbers, electricians, or gardeners.
 With just a few clicks, you can find a trusted professional in your area, schedule a service, and even track progress in real-time.

-## Technical Details
 ### Technologies/Components Used
 For Software:
--Languages : Python, HTML, CSS, MySQL
+Languages : Python, HTML, CSS, MySQL
 Frameworks : Flask
 Libraries : Werkzeug (for password hashing), Pandas (for data handling) Tools :Visual Studio Code (IDE), MySQ Command Line(for database management)

 ### Implementation
 For Software: For Software, Home Fix is developed using Flask, a lightweight Python web framework, to handle backend logic and user authentication.
 MySQL is used as the database to store user details, service requests, and contact messages.
-The frontend is built using HTML and CSS for a simple and responsive interface.
+The frontend uses HTML and CSS for a simple and responsive interface.
 Werkzeug ensures secure password hashing.
 The application is developed and tested using Git VS Code, and MySQL Command Line, ensuring smooth deployment and scalability.
 # Installation
 git clone <repository_url>
 cd home-fix